The 5 Wettest Places On Earth

 1. Mawsynram, India

 Mawsynram, a small town in the East Khasi Hills district of Meghalaya, India, holds the record as the wettest place on Earth.
 Located 69 kilometers from Shillong, the state capital, it boasts an average annual rainfall of 11,872 millimeters (467.4 inches).
-Mawsynram’s geographical setting contributes significantly to its extreme weather conditions — it is located at an altitude of about 1,400 meters (4,600 ft).
+Mawsynram’s geographical setting contributes significantly to its extreme weather conditions.
+The town is located at an altitude of about 1,400 meters (4,600 ft).

 Geographic Location